 We found a conceptual breakthrough: a set of facts is NOT a signature story.
-That idea broke the dam and allowed our work and my newest book, “Creating Signature Stories”, to proceed.
+That idea broke the dam and allowed our work and my book, “Creating Signature Stories,” to proceed.
 A signature story as we defined it is a “Once about a time” narrative that portrays actual or fictitious events or experiences with a beginning, middle, and end (not always portrayed in that order) that provides an organizing framework for its components and implications.
 The signature story often has explicit or implied emotional content and detailed sensory information as well.

 A signature story as I define it here is not a description of facts.
 It may incorporate or communicate facts but does so in the context of the narrative.
-The facts might be integrated in the narrative and must be deduced by the audience.
+The facts might be integrated into the narrative and must be deduced by the audience.
 Facts could appear after the narrative to add elaboration and credibility.
 Or the narrative could be used to add depth and meaning to facts already presented.
 But facts by themselves is not a story.

 To illustrate the problem, think of executives that eagerly tell you their brand story.
 What they usually mean by that is to address questions like:

 - What is its value proposition for each segment?